sinanyil81/sinanyil81.github.io/_pages/00-about.md

 ---
 ![me](assets/img/ksy.png){:style="float:left;margin-left:7px;margin-right: 7px;margin-top: 7px;"}

 Welcome to my homepage!
 I am currently an associate professor at the [University of Trento](http://unitn.it/), [Department of Information Engineering and Computer Science](http://disi.unitn.it/).
 I created this website to share the output of my studies and be reachable.
 I am a member of [HIPEAC](https://www.hipeac.net/) community.

-I got my PhD in Computer Science and Engineering from [Ege University](https://bilmuh.ege.edu.tr/eng-/Homepage.html), Turkiye, in 2012.
+I got my PhD in Computer Science and Engineering from Ege University, Turkiye, in 2012.
 Between 2015 and 2017, I was a postdoctoral researcher at the [Embedded and Networked Systems Group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/embedded-systems) at Delft University of Technology, the Netherlands.
 I was an embedded software engineer at Beko Electronics (Grundig) R&D, Turkiye between 2003 and 2007.

 I am interested in the research problems of low-power and networked embedded sensing systems.
-Together with my learning partners, we study sensor networks, wireless protocols, self-organizing and distributed algorithms, operating systems/run-times, architectural support, digital design, intermittent computing, and tiny machine learning.
-You can check [**ENT-Lab Research Group**](https://tinysystems.github.io/) to see our software releases.
+Together with my learning partners, we study sensor networks, wireless protocols, self-organizing and distributed algorithms, operating systems/runtimes, architectural support, digital design, intermittent computing, and tiny machine learning.
+You can check [ENT-Lab Research Group](https://tinysystems.github.io/) to see our software releases.

 [Email me](mailto:kasimsinan.yildirim@unitn.it) if you are interested in doing research with me.
 I have:
 ```